Empowering Memory: Prioritising Women’s Cognitive Health

 Antioxidants, such as vitamin E, protect against oxidative stress-induced damage, which can adversely affect brain tissue integrity and contribute to age-related cognitive decline.

-While these supplements hold promising potential for bolstering women’s cognitive health, it is important not to overlook the value of incorporating them alongside a balanced diet rich in whole foods, regular physical activity, adequate sleep hygiene practices, and effective techniques.
+While these supplements hold promising potential for bolstering women’s cognitive health, it is important not to overlook the value of incorporating them alongside a balanced diet rich in whole foods, regular physical activity, adequate sleep hygiene practices, and effective stress management techniques.

 Careful controlled clinical trials with more extensive sample sizes are necessary to make categorical claims about these supplements’ efficacy and explore their long-term effects on diverse populations of women.